 But there are so many beautiful beaches that it is impossible for me to choose a favorite.
 I therefore highly recommend exploring as many different beaches as you can if you decide to take your family vacation in Spain to the Costa Brava!

 Costa Brava’s Food

 The Costa Brava is well known for its cuisine and boasts a surprising number of really high quality restaurants (including one of the best restaurants in the world).

 Tip: the Costa Brava is a beautiful destination for a summer vacation in Spain.
 But, that does mean it attracts a lot of tourists, especially in July and August.
-If you like a quieter family vacation you might want to avoid these months or stay in smaller towns slightly more inland.
+If you are looking for a quieter family vacation in Spain you might want to avoid these months or stay in smaller towns slightly more inland.

 Also Read: Best beach hotels on the Costa Brava